clowa/Detektivspiel/README.md

 ## Known Issues
 ### Need to unblock the downloaded files to build and run the projekt.
   Error message:
-  `Error Couldn't process file frmMain.resx due to its being in the Internet or Restricted zone or having the mark of the web on the file.
+  `Error Couldn't process file FrmMain.resx due to its being in the Internet or Restricted zone or having the mark of the web on the file.
 Remove the mark of the web if you want to process these files.
 FinancialCalculations`
   There are a lot of proposed solutions out there, but this is what worked for me:
   _Unblock the file in Windows Explorer_
   1. Close the project in Visual Studio